Wild Rice 101

 Simpler than you think.

 Rinse 1 cup rice.
 Add 3 cups water or broth.
-Bring to a boil, reduce heat, cover and simmer 45-55 minutes until kernels split open.
+Bring to a boil, reduce heat, cover and simmer 45 to 55 minutes until kernels split open.
 Drain excess liquid and serve.

 Soup Grade:

-Same ratio.
-Cooks faster — 25-35 minutes.
+Same 1:3 ratio.
+Cooks in 25 to 35 minutes.
 Perfect for busy nights and one pot meals.

 Hand Harvested:

 Same 1:3 ratio.
-Full cook time 50-60 minutes.
+Full cook time 20 to 25 minutes.
 Worth every minute.
 The flavor is unlike anything else.

 Wild Rice and Brown Rice Blend:

 Same 1:3 ratio.
-Cook 40-50 minutes until both grains are tender.
-A great starting point if you're new to wild rice.
+Cook 15 to 20 minutes until both grains are tender.
+A great starting point if you are new to wild rice.

 Pro tip: Use chicken or vegetable broth instead of water.
 Makes a significant difference in flavor.